 If you haven’t seen this film, go watch it.
 See how Kubrick's use of tracking shots changes over the course of the film, and how the setting, character, and plot plays into every decision he makes with each scene.

-It’s a fun scene, and watching Bond walk along the edge of a building with such confidence is fun to watch, especially with the festival in the BG.
-This is a great example of tracking camera movement that seems to alternate.
+It’s a fun scene, and watching Bond walk along the edge of a building with such confidence is fun to watch — a great example of tracking camera movement that seems to alternate.

 It’s always fun to watch any of the fight scenes in 300, but I think it is fair to say that this moment is one of the best in the entire film.
 This is a great example of a dolly shot that is also a tracking shot.